idrisr/notes/aws/cognito.md

 that an attacker who steals the server data cannot masquerade as the client unless they first perform a brute force search for the password.
-In layman's terms, given two parties who both know a password, SRP (or any other PAKE protocol) is a way for one party (the "client" or "user") to demonstrate to another party (the "server") that they know the password, without sending the password itself, nor any other information from which the password can be broken.
+In layman's terms, given two parties who both know a password, SRP (or any other PAKE protocol) is a way for one party (the "client" or "") to demonstrate to another party (the "server") that they know the password, without sending the password itself, nor any other information from which the password can be broken.
 Further, it is not possible to conduct an offline brute force search for the password.

+# Tokens
+ID-Token

+Access-Token

+Refresh-Token